 In the opinion of the Board of Directors, the Company has not fully complied with the externally imposed capital requirements during the reported financial period.
-For further information, refer note.
+For further information, refer note 1.

-22. STATUTORY DEPOSIT
+20 STATUTORY DEPOSIT

 In accordance with Article 58 of the Insurance Implementing Regulations of SAMA, the Company is required to maintain a statutory deposit of not less than 10% of its paid-up capital.
 The statutory deposit is maintained with a Saudi Arabian bank and can be withdrawn only with the consent of SAMA.
+The Company has maintained statutory deposit in excess of required limit as it is under the process to increase its paid-up capital through rights issue.

-In accordance with the instruction received from SAMA vide their circular dated 1 March 2016, the Company has disclosed the interest due on the statutory deposit as at 30 June 2023 as an asset and a liability in this interim condensed financial information.
+In accordance with the instruction received from SAMA vide their circular dated 1 March 2016, the Company has disclosed the commission due on the statutory deposit as at 30 September 2023 as an asset and a liability in this interim condensed financial information.

-23. GROSS WRITTEN PREMIUM
+21 GROSS WRITTEN PREMIUM